Course Outline

 Introduction

-• Overview of Microwave Communication for Government
+• Overview of microwave communication for government applications

-• Advantages and Disadvantages of Microwave Links for Government Use
+• Advantages and disadvantages of microwave links for government use

 Fundamentals of Electromagnetic Waves